-Strategy Description First identified Status Year(s) updated Agency-wide strategies 18.A.01 Interagency Domestic Violence Transfer Program: SHA may join an inter-jurisdictional transfer program to assist residents and program participants who become victims of domestic violence.
-2014 MTW Plan Not yet implemented None 18.A.02 Emergency assistance for housing stability: SHA may disregard one-time or short-term emergency assistance from other sources to prevent households from losing their housing in determining eligibility and rent contribution.
+Strategy Description First identified Status Year(s) updated Agency-wide str ategies 18.A.01 Interagency Domestic Violence Transfer Program: SHA may join an inter-jurisdictional transfer program to assist residents and program participants who become victims of domestic violence.
+2014 MTW Plan Closed in 2023 2023 18.A.02 Emergency assistance for housing stability: SHA may disregard one-time or short-term emergency assistance from other sources to prevent households from losing their housing in determining eligibility and rent contribution.
 2014 MTW Plan Activated in 2014 None 18.A.03 (Recategorized from 18.H.01 in 2021) Short-Term Rental Assistance: SHA may provide funding for short-term shallow rental assistance through cooperative community initiatives to help families, students, adults, and youth obtain and retain housing.
-2013 MTW Plan Activated in 2013 2014 2015 2016 2021 Voucher strategies 18.H.01 Recategorized as 18.A.03 (2021)
+2013 MTW Plan Activated in 2013 2014 2015 2016 2021 Voucher strategies 18.H.01 Recategoriz ed as 18.A.03 (20 021)